adisik/amod328/hardware/TH/Mbanzi/README.txt

 12/19/2012

-This is a Eagle-ified version of HaGeHa's AudioMega board for the 9x.
-It uses the same design with DIL versions of the ATMEGA328P and LM386 mounted on the bottom.
-The crystal can be mounted on either side I believe.
+This is a version of MikeB's 9xVoice board for the 9x, copied from images of his Eagle designs posted on 9xforums.
+MikeB obviously knows what he's doing, as this is an amazing layout!
+It uses no SMD components, so should be easy to build for most of us mere mortals.

 Eagle CAD Version: 6.3.0